Mahi7001/brightedgeassign/part1/README.md

 The application exposes `/health`.

-Three probe mechanisms are used:
+Two probe mechanisms are used:

-* Startup probe
 * Readiness probe
 * Liveness probe

-The startup probe prevents liveness checks from restarting the container while the application is still starting.

 Readiness controls whether a pod receives traffic.